ouspg/trytls/stubs/README.md

 ### Calling convention

-All stubs should have a standalone program that takes up to three command line arguments (`<host> <port> [ca-bundle]`):
+All the stubs should have a standalone program that takes up to three command line arguments (`<host> <port> [ca-bundle]`):

  * `<host>` is the DNS name or IP-address of the service to connect to